+2019

-2019 - Semi-Annual Report for the Pears Foundation
+Semi-Annual Report for the Pears Foundation

-We are proud to present you with a summary of our activity over the past 6 months.
-We could not have made so much progress and done so much important work without your continued support and participation.
+We are pleased to report to you about our activities over the past six months.
+Your continued support and participation have been essential in enabling us to carry out so much important work and make so much progress.

-Remarkable Achievements:
+Outstanding Achievements

-Presenting the "Israeli Global Impact 2030" report to Director General of the Prime Minister Office Mr. Yoav Horowitz
+Presenting the "Israeli Global Impact 2030" report to the Director General of the Prime Minister’s Office, Mr. Yoav Horowitz;

-Strategic Thinking Process “The Israeli National Humanitarian Policy”
+Strategic Thinking Process: “The Israeli National Humanitarian Policy;”

-Strategic Partnership with Microsoft Israel – which includes advancing together
+Strategic Partnership with Microsoft Israel, including collaboration on:

-Global impact awards 2020
+Global Impact Awards 2020

-AI for Good initiative
+The “AI for Good” initiative;

-Signing an agreement with B4PR
+Signing an agreement with B4PR;

-Signing an agreement with the Foreign Trade Administration at the Ministry of Economy and Industry
+Signing an agreement with the Foreign Trade Administration at the Ministry of Economy and Industry;

-The Israeli Voluntary Humanitarian Reserve Corp - In cooperation with the Multidisciplinary Program for Emergency Management and Disaster Management at Tel Aviv University, Rabin Medical Center and the National Emergency Manegement Authority – RAHEL
+The Israeli Voluntary Humanitarian Reserve Corps, carried out In cooperation with the Multidisciplinary Program for Emergency Management and Disaster Management at Tel Aviv University, the Rabin Medical Center and the National Emergency Management Authority (RAHEL).

-SID In Numbers:
+SID In Numbers

-145 Member organizations (20% from last year’s final number!)
+145 Member organizations (20% increase over last year’s final number!)

-1000 Participants in SID Israel activities
+1,000 Participants in SID Israeli activities

-9000 Subscribers to SID Israel newsletter
+9,000 Subscribers to SID Israeli newsletter

-12000 Followers of our activities via social network
+12,000 Followers of our activities on social networks

-Knowledge Centre
+Knowledge Center

-1. Strategic Thinking Process “The Israeli National Humanitarian Policy”
+1. Strategic Thinking Process: “The Israeli National Humanitarian Policy”

-Unlike other developed countries, Israel lacks a coherent policy of humanitarian policy and lags behind most OECD countries in terms of investment in humanitarian assistance.
-Given Israel's limited resources, it is of paramount importance to utilize Israel's assets and advantages in a strategic, wise and focused manner in order to transform Israel into a small but significant player in the arena of humanitarian assistance.
-In order to meet this challenge, SID Israel, together with our partners: The Emergency & Disaster Management Program at the Tel Aviv University, Microsoft Israel, the National Emergency Authority (RACHEL) and HFN conducted a round table discussion with key figures from the public sector, the private sector, academia, civil society and the Army to discuss the necessity of a national humanitarian assistance policy.
+Israel, unlike other developed countries, lacks a coherent humanitarian policy.
+It also lags behind most OECD countries with respect to investment in humanitarian assistance.
+While Israel’s resources are limited, it nonetheless enjoys unique assets and advantages.
+It is imperative that these be employed in a strategic, astute and focused manner in order to transform Israel into a significant, albeit small player in the arena of humanitarian assistance.
+To meet this challenge, SID Israel, together with our partners, Tel Aviv University’s Emergency and Disaster Management Program, Microsoft Israel, the National Emergency Authority (RACHEL) and the law firm of Herzog, Fox & Neeman conducted a round table discussion with key figures from the public and private sectors, academia, the civil society sector and the IDF.
+The subject was the necessity of devising a national humanitarian assistance policy.

-Keynote speakers were: The Deputy Director General of the Ministry of Health, Head of the National Emergency Authority, Head of MASHAV and Chief Medical Office in the IDF.
+The keynote speakers were the Deputy Director General of the Ministry of Health, the Director the National Emergency Authority, the Director of MASHAV and the Chief Medical Office of the IDF.

-As a basis for discussion, the following questions were presented:
+The discussion was based on the following questions:

-1. Is a coherent government policy required to set criteria for international humanitarian aid?
+1. Is there a need for a coherent government policy setting criteria for international humanitarian aid?

-2. What are the existing interfaces between the government and civil society in response to an international humanitarian crisis?
+2. What are the existing interfaces between the government and civil society when responding to an international humanitarian crisis?

-3. In what ways can Israeli solutions and technologies be implemented in the field, before, during and after a humanitarian crisis?
+3. In what ways can Israeli solutions and technologies be implemented in the field before, during, and after a humanitarian crisis?

-4. How can international humanitarian crises form the basis for increased cooperation between Israel and Diaspora?
+4. How can international humanitarian crises serve as a basis for increased cooperation between Israel and the Diaspora?

-As a conclusion of the round table dissection , the participants have decided to move forward and begin a strategic thinking process to consolidate the national humanitarian policy.
+At the conclusion of the round table, participants decided to move forward and launch a strategic deliberative process for formulating a national humanitarian policy for Israel.
 The process will be conducted by a small steering committee from SID Israel.
-The team will review and analyse humanitarian strategies and policies from across the globe, and will conduct focus group discussions and in-depth interviews with key players in the field of international humanitarian aid.
-At the end of the process, the team will present the policy document to all stakeholders, including the relevant government officials and representatives.
+The team will review and analyze humanitarian strategies and policies from across the globe, and will conduct focus group discussions and in-depth interviews with key players in the field of international humanitarian aid.
+At the end of the process, the team will present a policy document to all stakeholders, including the relevant government officials and representatives.

 2. Agreement with the Foreign Trade Administration at the Ministry of Economy and Industry

-We are proud to announce that in May, SID Israel signed an agreement with the Foreign Trade Administration (FTA) at the Ministry of Economy and Industry and was granted with a supplier status.
+We are proud to announce that in May, SID Israel signed an agreement with the Foreign Trade Administration (FTA) at the Ministry of Economy and Industry, granting supplier status to SID Israel.